A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Discussion

-The proposed scheme has several important advantages: the embedding of the problem does not require any additional costly pre-computations, the sparsity of the graph aids noise and crosstalk minimization and the interactions required are within the reach of current technology.
-In addition, the repetition code present in this architecture allows to spatially spread the information, making the computation more robust to some external error sources.
+The proposed scheme has several important advantages: the embedding of the problem does not require any additional costly pre-computations, the maximal sparsity of the graph aids noise and crosstalk minimization and the interactions required are within the reach of current technology.
+In addition, the strongly coupled chains of qubits that compose this architecture allow to spatially spread the information, making the computation more robust to some external error sources.
 Finally, the structure of the logical space allows to devise relatively simple driver Hamiltonians that mitigate the demands for strong constraint terms.
 In future work we will focus on studying the extent of this mitigation in order to assess the feasibility of implementing the proposed architecture in real hardware.

-\textit{Acknowledgments - } We thank Ramiro Sagastizabal, Matthias Werner, Arnau Riera and Josep Bosch for valuable discussions.
-This work was supported by European Commission EIC-Transition project RoCCQeT (GA 101112839), the Agencia de Gestió d'Ajuts Universitaris i de Recerca through the DI grant (No. DI74) and the Spanish Ministry of Science and Innovation through the DI grant (No. DIN2020-011168).

-\section{On the implicit change of variables}
+\section{ON THE IMPLICIT CHANGE OF VARIABLES}

-In Fig.~\ref{fig:full_scheme_N5} it is easy to notice that the consistency conditions lead to a network of $N$ chains of qubits encoding the following logical variables: the orientation of the selected node and the parities of the rest of nodes with respect to the latter.
+In Fig. 1 of the main text it can be noticed that the consistency conditions lead to a network of $N$ chains of qubits encoding the following logical variables: the orientation of the selected node and the parities of the rest of nodes with respect to the latter.
 Indeed, the collapse of all strong ferromagnetic links into single qubits leads to another all-to-all connected Ising model, if the original one had full connectivity as well.
 Thus, taking only the structure of these logical chains the triangular cell interpretation could be discarded and one could directly encode the original problem variables, i.e., the orientation of each spin.
 However, the triangle description naturally leads to a transformation of the original problem that deserves attention of its own, since it can be beneficial in some cases.
 This transformation was already pointed out in \cite{fujii_energy_2022, fujii_eigenvalue-invariant_2023}, where it was referred to as ELTIP (Energy Landscape Transformation of Ising Problem) and numerically studied for small instances.
 We will hereby provide a general overview of its potential in broader terms.

 We will refer to this kind of transformation as mixed encodings, referencing the fact that it mixes parity with single-site variables.
 Taking $k^*=0$ without loss of generality, this transformation corresponds to the variable change $x_0 \to \eta_0$, $x_{j\neq 0} x_0 \to \eta_j$, such that $H(\vec{x}) = \sum_i h_i x_i + \sum_{j>i} J_{ij} x_i x_j \to H(\vec{\eta})$ with